March 21, 2023

 How segmentation is used to find poles

-Segmentation is a classification method that is built, and better suited, for how modern lidar is collected.
+Segmentation (Max Likelihood) is a classification method that is built, and better suited, for how modern lidar is collected.
 Originally lidar was collected with a sparse aerial sensor, and that is what the older tools like the gridded option were built for.
 Modern lidar tends to be very dense and is often collected by sensors mounted on things other than planes, such as terrestrial data from tripods or cars or aerially from drones.

 Terrestrial lidar seen from a top-down view of a city block in Global Mapper.